CONTENTS

 Passing the Interview

 Looking back, I realized that my success came from more than just trying to cheat the system.
 What really worked was the mix of deep practice and real-time AI support.
-I spent hours with Linkjob, running through mock interviews and getting instant feedback.
-This helped me spot my weak points and fix them before the big day.
-When the real interview started, I felt ready for anything.

 During the interview, Linkjob’s real-time assistant gave me an edge.
 It listened to the questions, suggested answers, and even reminded me to stay clear and confident.
 I didn’t just rely on the AI to do the work for me.
 I used its tips to shape my own answers and keep my nerves in check.
 This combo of practice and live support made a huge difference.